-Diplomates must take and pass a secure, comprehensive written examination that will test fundamental and practice-related knowledge.
+Diplomates must take and pass a secure, online examination that will test fundamental and practice-related knowledge.
 Diplomates may take the exam starting in the eighth year but must pass it by their tenth year.
-The content of these exams will be derived from recent editions of SESATS and will include all areas of thoracic surgery.

 Part IV - Evaluation of Performance in Practice

 Diplomates who want to maintain their Certified-Active Status must complete Part (IV) of MOC; however, Diplomates on Certified-Inactive Status do not need to complete this component.

 A. Peer Evaluation - The Board reserves the right to randomly audit Diplomates and request additional letters of references from referring physicians, colleagues, staff and patients.